- Essentials of Journalism

 This course is for students who are interested in learning about the theory and practice of investigative reporting in today’s media.
-Students will be exposed to outstanding examples of research journalism and will be asked to consider why they were successful.
-The class will explore innovative methods, strategies and tactics that journalists employ in research projects.
+Students will read, listen to, and watch outstanding examples of research journalism which they will analyze from the perspectives of: aims, methodology, results and social context.
+The class will explore innovative methods, strategies and tactics that journalists employ in investigive projects.
 Students will also be expected to complete their own investigative report.

-Additional reading will be distributed during the course.
+Additional reading, including scholarly essays and journalistic articles, television productions and podcasts, will be assigned and/or distributed during the course.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.